New Wakeboarding And Wakesurfing Law In Georgia

 - Call 911: get help immediately.

-- Get medical care: even if your injuries did not require a visit to the emergency room, it is important to visit your doctor as soon as possible.
+- Get medical care, even if your injury did not require a visit to the emergency room.
+It is important to visit your doctor as soon as possible.

 - Collect evidence: take photos and videos of the accident scene, the boats or watercraft involved and of any visible injuries.